Octops/agones-discover-openmatch/README.md

 # Matchmaking System using Agones and Open Match

-This project serves as an example of how one could create a matchmaking system using Agones and Open Match.
+This project aims to be an example of how a matchmaking system using Agones and Open Match could be implemented.
+It is heavily inspired by https://open-match.dev/site/docs/tutorials.

-Its source of inspiration is a hypothetical game where players will be matched together based on their skills, latency, region and the desired world they want to play.
+The matchmaking logic and allocation process assume a hypothetical game where players will be matched together based on their skills, latency, region, the desired world they want to play and the gameserver capacity.

-The GameServers could be deployed on a single or multi-cluster topology.

 This project does not target any game, company or specific audience.
 It has been mostly the result of a learning process that put together different tools and technologies.